MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Calendar/Get-MgBetaUserEvent.md

 ## SYNOPSIS
 Get the properties and relationships of the specified event object.
 An app can get an event in another user's calendar if: Because the event resource supports extensions, you can also use the GET operation to get custom properties and extension data in an event instance.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgUserEvent](/powershell/module/Microsoft.Graph.Calendar/Get-MgUserEvent?view=graph-powershell-1.0)

 ## SYNTAX